Michael A. Taylor Player Props: Twins vs. Royals

 Royals Pitching Rankings (2022)

-- Lyles makes his first start of the season for the Royals.
+- Keller makes his first start of the season for the Royals.

 - In his last appearance on Friday, Sept.
-30, the 32-year-old right-hander, started and went seven innings against the New York Yankees.
+30, the 27-year-old righty, came out of the bullpen and went one scoreless inning against the Cleveland Guardians.

 © 2023 Data Skrive.
 All rights reserved.